Codester06/Quiz-App/README.md

 - CSS
 - JavaScript
 - MySQL
+- Node.js
+- Express

 ## Database Structure

 The application uses a MySQL database with two tables:

 1. **questions**
-   - `id`: An auto-incrementing primary key for the question.
+   - `id`: Auto-incrementing primary key for the question.
-   - `question`: The text of the question.
+   - `question`: Text of the question.
-   - `choice1`, `choice2`, `choice3`, `choice4`: The four possible answer choices.
+   - `choice1`, `choice2`, `choice3`, `choice4`: Four possible answer choices.
-   - `answer`: The index of the correct answer choice (1-4).
+   - `answer`: Index of the correct answer choice (1-4).

 2. **highscores**
-   - `id`: An auto-incrementing primary key for the high score entry.
+   - `id`: Auto-incrementing primary key for the high score entry.
-   - `name`: The name of the player.
+   - `name`: Name of the player.
-   - `score`: The player's high score.
+   - `score`: Player's high score.

 To create the database and tables, run the following SQL script: